 If you pass both Becoming A Proofreader and Becoming An Editor with scores of 80% or above, you can begin working on a trial basis with our partner company, Proofed.

-Becoming A Proofreader: If you pass the final assignment with a distinction (80% or more), you can begin working on a trial basis with Proofed.
-Expert feedback on the documents you proofread will allow you to continue to hone the skills you developed in the course.
-As your confidence gradually builds, you’ll soon be ready to take on more complex documents and greater volumes of work.
+Expert feedback on the documents you edit will let you continue to hone the skills you learned in our courses.
+And as your confidence gradually builds, you’ll soon be ready to take on more complex documents – including in-depth editorial assignments in academic, business, or creative writing – and greater volumes of work.

-- If you pass our Becoming A Proofreader final assignment with a distinction (80% or more), you’ll have an opportunity to work with our partner company Proofed, initially on a trial basis.
+- If you pass the final assignments on our Becoming A Proofreader and Becoming An Editor courses with distinction scores of 80% or above, you’ll have the opportunity to work with our partner company, Proofed, initially on a trial basis.

-- We’ll send you the paperwork to get you started.
-The completed documents should be emailed to Proofed.
+- We’ll send you the paperwork to get you started, and you’ll email the completed documents to Proofed.

 - The Proofed team will review your documents and register you on their internal platform.
-You’ll be sent login credentials to access the site.
-The process may take up to a couple of weeks.
+They’ll send you login credentials to access the site.
+(The process may take a couple of weeks.)

-- Now it’s your turn: you’re ready to begin a trial period with Proofed!
-You’ll be paid to proofread up to 20 documents (a maximum of 1,000 or 2,000 words apiece).
+- Then you’ll be ready to begin a trial period with Proofed!
+You’ll be paid to proofread or edit up to 10 documents of a maximum of 1,000–2,000 words apiece.

-After passing Becoming A Proofreader, how soon can I get started?
+After passing both courses, how soon can I get started?

 How much work will I get?